 -

-Kati HornaLeonora Carrington, 1957Vintage silver gelatin printPaper Size: 25 x 20 cmSigned and titled on verso in pencil, annotations in Spanish in black pencil
+Kati HornaLeonora Carrington, 1957Vintage silver gelatin printPaper size: 25 x 20 cmSigned and titled in pencil, annotations in Spanish in black pencil verso

-Kati HornaPortrait of Leonora CarringtonVintage silver gelatin printPaper Size: 17.7 x 12.8 cmSigned in pencil on verso
+Kati HornaPortrait of Leonora CarringtonVintage silver gelatin printPaper size: 17.7 x 12.8 cmSigned in pencil verso

 -